rf8f76e33/apijam-FS/Labs/Core/Lab 10 Introduction to API BaaS Backend-as-a-Service/README.md

 > ![](./media/baas-entity-update.png)

     j.
 Click on ‘Save’ to save the change you just made.
     k.
-Click on ‘Hide Details’ for the entity and browse to the top
+Click on the row for the entity to close the record and browse to the top

 **Extra Credit:** Add a new entity to the ‘payments’ data collection using the ‘POST’ operation available in the BaaS portal.